I am excited to introduce a new PainQI series on Quorum highlighting how

 By learning from our peers in the field, we can work towards

 providing consistent high-quality care and improving pain management outcomes

 In 2017, 1 in 9 people in Ontario were dispensed an opioid to treat pain and

 nearly 1 in 5 new opioid starts exceeded 90 MEQ/day.
 There has also been a

 rapid rise in the number of opioid related hospitalizations and deaths in the

-last decade along with increasing rates of opioid use disorder where 80% of
+last decade along with increasing rates of opioid use disorder.

 Discover how your peers from the field are improving

 More stories will be added to the series over time.